US Civics Guide and Education

 Right to Equality under the law

-The people had all their rights and liberties before they made the Constitution.
+The people had all their rights and liberties before they created the Constitution.

 The Constitution was formed, among other purposes, to make the people's liberties secure - secure not only as against foreign attack but against oppression by their own government.